 While on the program, there is ample time for you to plan side trips and organise transportation.
 These are not part of the program and are best taken as a weekend trip or as an activity before or after joining the program.
 We are always ready to assist, provide recommendations and up-to-date information.
-Locally, trips can be arranged to neighbouring villages and town like Mae Chaem and Mae Hong.
+Locally, trips can be arranged to neighbouring villages and towns like Mae Chaem and Mae Hong Son.
 These are great places to wind down, get a traditional Thai massage or explore temples.

 Further Travelling Opportunities